 - Mad About You had multiple Thanksgiving episodes over its run.
 Perhaps the most famous is "Giblets for Murray", where Paul and Jamie have to deal with overbearing parents trying to take over the meal, then having to replace the turkey multiple times after Murray (the dog, if you remember) eating the first one, without anyone finding out (everyone finds out eventually, but the parents don't tell the couple that they know).

-- A M*A*S*H episode has a subplot about most of the camp getting sick from the black-market Thanksgiving turkeys Klinger acquired.
+- The M*A*S*H episode "The Yalu Brick Road" is set the day after Thanksgiving and has a subplot about most of the camp getting food poisoning from the black-market Thanksgiving turkeys Klinger acquired.

 - Spin City did a few.
 The most remembered one is when the staff tried to do a live on-air special for New York.
 But one disaster after another keeps happening such as the mayor having bad blood with his father, Mike getting his hand stuck in the turkey and the staff constantly arguing with each other.
 Ironically the in-universe viewers loved it cause it's exactly how most Thanksgivings go down.

 - Small Wonder had an episode in which Jamie falsely asserted that his parents were separated, so he and Vicki could get into a Thanksgiving camp for latchkey children.